 Top tips for integrating guerrilla marketing into your strategy

 Although guerrilla marketing has existed for some time, in the eyes of many it is seen as little more than an attention seeking stunt.
-While it is true that for some the sole aim is to be noticed, when employed skilfully and in good taste a guerrilla marketing campaign can in fact reap valuable rewards for your brand strategy.
+It is true that for some the sole aim is to be noticed.
+But, when employed skilfully and in good taste, a guerrilla marketing campaign can reap valuable rewards for your brand strategy.
 Not sure where to start?
 Here are our top tips for getting it right.

 What is guerrilla marketing?

 Literally meaning ‘little war’, the term guerrilla is best explained as ‘referring to actions or activities performed in an impromptu way, often without authorisation.’

 When it comes to marketing, Investopedia explains guerrilla marketing as a ‘tactic in which a company uses surprise and/or unconventional interactions in order to promote a product or service.’

 It’s often conducted with a small budget and requiring personal interaction from the consumer.
 The aim is to send the content viral so as to increase the potential reach of the marketing message.

 There are a number of benefits to guerrilla marketing that make it a useful element of your marketing toolkit.

 Guerrilla marketing can be a budget friendly way to reach large numbers of potential consumers.
 It helps get your name out into the online sphere for little expense.
 For this reason, it is often favoured by small businesses or start-ups looking for maximum return on investment.
 It has acquired an edgy, young connotation that comes with alternative methods and viral content.

 Yet, even if this is not the situation your brand finds itself in, nor the image you wish to portray, done right guerrilla marketing can still reap rewards.
 The element of surprise can create feelings of awe and respect in the mind of a potential consumer.
 It provides an emotional connection that is increasingly important in an age when marketers struggle to stand out.